scotty-james/Doggy-And-Soul--MS4/README.md

 9. Next, install gunicorn which will act as the web server by running `pip3 install gunicorn` in the command line and then save to the requirements.txt file by running the `pip3 freeze > requirements.txt` command.
 10 Create a Procfile and add `web: gunicorn doggy_and_soul.wsgi:application`.
 Login to Heroku from the terminal by running `heroku login`.
 If an error presents, run `heroku login-i`.
-11. In the command file, run `heroku config:set DISABLE_COLLECTSTATIC = 1 --app the-dog-shop`, this is required to temporarily disable collectstatics.
-This to avoid Heroku trying to collect static files when deploying.
+11. In the command file, run `heroku config:set DISABLE_COLLECTdocuments = 1 --app the-dog-shop`, this is required to temporarily disable collectdocumentss.
+This to avoid Heroku trying to collect documents files when deploying.
 12. Go to settings.py and add the host name to ‘ALLOWED_HOSTS.
 It should look like this: `ALLOWED_HOSTS = [‘the-dog-shop’]`
 13. Commit changes using `git add .`, `git commit -m “commit message”` and `git push`.
 14. Initialise heroku by running heroku: `git:remote -a the-dog-shop`.
 This is required as the app was created from within the Heroku site.